michaeltreat/michaeltreat/README.md

 ### 🏫 School and Work ⚒️
 I attended Code Fellows Coding Bootcamp in 2017 where I learned Web Development using the MEARN stack, and where I worked at as a Teaching assistant there for over a year.

 I joined the Microsoft LEAP program's 10th Cohort in July 2018, and at the end of the 16 week program I was offered a full time position with the team I apprenticed on.
-I and began working for Microsoft in January 2019.
+I began working for Microsoft full-time in January 2019.
 I serviced security and non-security bugs and completed features in areas such as Network, Navigation, Downloads, Security Zones, Infrastructure, Layout, and DOM Tree Rendering.

 ## Who Am I?
 _**As much as I love diversity and inclusion, I find it very difficult to include myself sometimes.**_